Preston-Dartmouth

-The district now includes part of the Westphal area from the former district of Cole Harbour and the Ross Road area from the Eastern Shore district.
-The western part of the district includes the area north of Main Street and east of Caledonia Road, until Geovex Court.
-The former district of Preston, which takes in areas of suburban affluence and rural poverty, was created in 1993 to give black Nova Scotians a better chance of representation in the legislature.
-Approximately one third of the district's residents are black.
-It includes historically important black communities at North Preston, East Preston and Cherrybrook.
-Many people in this riding work in Metro Halifax in the trade and service sectors.
+The district included part of the Westphal area from the former district of Cole Harbour and the Ross Road area from the Eastern Shore district.
+The western part of the district included the area north of Main Street and east of Caledonia Road, until Geovex Court.
+The former district of Preston, which took in areas of suburban affluence and rural poverty, was created in 1993 to give black Nova Scotians a better chance of representation in the legislature.
+Approximately one third of the district's residents were black.
+It included historically important black communities at North Preston, East Preston and Cherrybrook.
+Many people in this riding worked in Metro Halifax in the trade and service sectors.

 Members of the Legislative Assembly

-This riding has elected the following Members of the Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: